Teaching Health Center Graduate Medical Education (THCGME): Expanding the Primary Care Workforce

 Why do we need THCGME?

-Last year, THCGME residents treated over 792,000 patients during more than 1.2 million patient encounters, significantly enhancing access to care in primary care in underserved areas.
+Last year, THCGME residents treated nearly 610,000 patients during more than 630,000 patient contact hours.
 Those annual numbers continue to grow as programs mature and expand.

 How do we help communities establish THCGME residency programs?